-Removal: Any officer may be removed from his office for cause by the affirmative vote of three-fourths (¾) of the authorized members of the Board of Trustees.
+Removal: Any officer or Trustee may be removed from his office or position for cause by the affirmative vote of three-fourths (¾) of the authorized members of the Board of Trustees.
 Such removal shall operate to remove such officer from his office as trustee, also.

 RULE IV